Koori Mail: Notable people

 Aboriginal journalist Todd Condie graduated from Griffith University with a Bachelor of Humanities majoring in film, media studies and politics.
 He started at the Koori Mail as a cadet 1992, then worked as journalist and was appointed editor in 1998, taking over from (non-Indigenous) Dona Graham.
 In 2002, Condie left the Koori Mail to work on Land Rights News in the Northern Territory.

 Kirstie Parker, as of May 2021 (since 2017) the Director of Aboriginal Affairs and Reconciliation in the Department of Premier and Cabinet in South Australia, is a former Koori Mail journalist.

+Theatre director and arts executive Rhoda Roberts, daughter of co-founder Frank Roberts Jnr, was appointed the cultural lead at Koori Mail late in her life (she died in March 2026).